UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope.md

 * For loop style control flow
 * User defined operators
   - User defined operators can specify operator precedence
+    - This is arguably the most complex part of implementing the language.
+Though, ANTLR4's flexibility made it fairly easy to do once fully understood. (more details in [Chapter 6](Kaleidoscope-ch6.md))

 ### Example
 The following example is a complete program in Kaleidoscope that will generate a textual representation